sehrgutesoftware/laravel5-api/README.md

 **Warning: Hooks are deprecated in favour of Plugins (see above), so be aware when using them: The methods listed below will soon be removed from the controller and substituted with appropriate plugin hooks.** "Hook" in the context of a "Plugin" refers to an interface, rather than a controller method like in the old sense.

 There are serveral hooks in the Controller which help you customizing its behaviour.
 All you need to do is implement the desired method in your controller.
-For details on the hooks please browse the code and refer to the [API Documentation v0.4.2](https://sehrgutesoftware.github.io/laravel5-api/api/v0.4.2).
+For details on the hooks please browse the code and refer to the [API Reference](#documentation).

 #### `makeModelMapping()`
 Dynamically customize the ModelMapping, for example based on Auth/Roles